-- 1. Know which knob controls which burner.
-Always be sure the correct burner is turned on. - 2.
-Depress knob and turn fully counter-clockwise to "Lite" position. - 1.
+Know which knob controls which burner.
+Always be sure the correct burner is turned on.
+Depress knob and turn fully counter-clockwise to "Lite" position (Backlit LEDs: red for on, soft white for off).

 Verify sufficient gas supply before attempting to light the burner.
 Air in the gas line will significantly delay burner ignition.
 The burner may light unexpectedly as the air in the line clears and is replaced by propane gas.
 This unexpected ignition could burn you.
-Air in the gas lines may occur after the vehicle gas bottle and/or tank is refilled, during and after servicing other appliances on same gas line, etc. - 2.
-Do not attempt to light more than one burner at a time.
+Air in the gas lines may occur after the vehicle gas bottle and/or tank is refilled, during and after servicing other appliances on same gas line, etc.